 Float pen collectors are an exuberant bunch!
 We couldn't talk fast enough.
 Leslie is lobbying to have a Starbucks pen made.
 I understand she now has a distributor onboard and Starbucks has been presented with the idea.
 As a coffee lover, this is very exciting news.
 The only thing we ran out of was time.
 We said our goodbyes and went our separate ways just after 4pm.

 My aim was true and led me straight to Ruby Montana's Pinto Pony.
 Ruby tells me she is thinking about two new pen designs.
 One must include Louie, the little black dog that charms her customers at the store.
 The other is still under mental construction.
 Ruby is now on-line.
 Visit the store at 603 Second Ave, Seattle, WA 98104 Ruby's website is still under construction, but her home page is up.
-(NOTE: Ruby's went out of business early in the year 2001.)
+(NOTE: Ruby's went out of business early in 2001.)

 A customer overheard our float pen conversation.
 She stepped forward to say she had been sent to Ruby's to purchase pens for a very serious California collector.
 When I asked the name of this collector, she said 'Elizabeth Spatz'.
 Is the world getting smaller, or are we just getting more mobile?
 Maybe a little of both!
 Libby, you should be proud of Lisa.
 She is a fine scout.